What does an American look like? Who gets to decide?

 This exhibition examines the history of emigration from Japan to America, the responses of the American people and government to it, and traces the lives of Japanese Americans after the War as they struggled to reestablish their shattered lives.
 This narrative reflects distressing parallels to the discrimination, intolerance and governmental policies surrounding the historical and current immigration and refugee crisis in America and around the world.

-Admission will be FREE through May 29, 2022, due to a generous donation from The Yabuki Family Foundation.
-Book your tickets here.
+Admission is FREE through May 29, 2022, due to a generous donation from The Yabuki Family Foundation.

 Special thanks to the Japanese American Citizens League WI Chapter for their partnership and friendship.
 For additional educational opportunities, view selections of their Oral History Project interviews.